arner/arner.github.io/content/posts/glados-0.md

 draft: false
 ---

+| Warning: this tutorial is quite old.
+Not all vacuums support the method!
+See the [thread](https://community.home-assistant.io/t/glados-portal-voice-pack-for-roborock-xiaomi-vacuums/241101/23) at the home assistant forums for details.

 Since last weekend my floor is cleaned by [GLaDOS](https://theportalwiki.com/wiki/GLaDOS), the artificial intelligence who supervises the Aperture Science testing facilities in the Portal games.

 {{< youtube l_V5AHoImqk >}}